maevsi/maevsi/README.md

     pnpm install
     ```
     If there is an issue regarding OpenSSL, then you might want to set the environment variable `NODE_OPTIONS=--openssl-legacy-provider` and try again.
+1. disable the remote backend host to use the local backend instead:
+    ```sh
+    $EDITOR nuxt.config.ts # comment out runtimeConfig.public.stagingHost
+    ```
 1. configure maevsi's [DargStack](https://github.com/dargmuesli/dargstack) then:
     ```sh
     cd ../../maevsi_stack/src/development
     cp stack.env.template stack.env
     pnpm store path
-    vim stack.env # fill PNPM_STORE_DIR with what's printed by the previous command
+    $EDITOR stack.env # fill PNPM_STORE_DIR with what's printed by the previous command
     ```
 1. install a root development certificate on your system and create subcertificates for the application:
     ```sh